cseanburns/geo-titles/manuscript/title-manuscript.md

 This investigation explores
-the impact of geographical names within article titles on citation frequency across a corpus of literature within the field of library and information science, spanning from 2018 to 2020, and encompassing sixty-one journal titles.
+the impact of geographical names within article titles on citation frequency across a corpus of literature within the field of library and information science, spanning from 2018 to 2020, and encompassing fifty-six journal titles.
 We hypothesized that
-the presence of geographical names of nations in article titles would negatively correlate with citation frequency.
+the presence of geographical names of nations in article titles would negatively correlate with citation counts.
 Our primary analysis of
-1484 articles with
+1283 articles with
-geographical names versus 11652 without, revealed a statistically significant, albeit small, difference in median citations,
+geographical names in titles versus 8702 without, revealed a statistically significant, albeit small, difference in median citations,